Led by archaeologists from the Cambridge Archaeological Unit a large scale auger survey is taking place at Flag Fen.

 At each survey point the auger is driven into the ground to produce 20cm “spits” until the underlying geological layers are found.

 Phil highlights the soils which would have made up the Neolithic ground surface.
-The team is particularly interested in the peaty layers above which would have been deposited by the Bronze Age.
+The team is particularly interested in the peaty layers above which would have been deposited since the early Bronze Age, 4,000 years ago.

 Auger Point 84 lies close to the small lake at Flag Fen, close to the Flag Fen “platform”, and where the ancient waterway was at its deepest.
 We experimented with a plunge auger to sample the semi liquid deposits which extended to nearly 4 metres.